ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 ## <a name='Performthepost-deploymentsteps'></a>4.
 Perform the post-deployment steps

+Some resources from the `core-landing-zone` package won't be able to deploy until the new `projects-sa` is granted `billing.user` role.

-Perform step 5 from this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#5-perform-the-post-deployment-steps).
+Perform step 5 from this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#5-perform-the-post-deployment-steps) to fix this.

 ## <a name='THEEND'></a>THE END

 Congratulations!
-You have completed the deployment of your landing zone as per SSC implementation.
+You have completed the deployment of your core landing zone as per SSC implementation.